chrisprasanna/Predicting_Seattle_Gas_Prices_with_ML/README.md

 ## To Do List

 - [x] Add docstrings to all functions / clean up code
-- [ ] Create full time series prediction visualization
+- [x] Create full time series prediction visualization (via web app)
-- [ ] Combine histograms of deep neural network models
 - [x] Deploy models to a web app using Streamlit
 - [ ] Containerize the project with Docker
-- [ ] Develop a CI/CD workflow with GitHub Actions
+- [ ] Develop a CI/CD workflow with GitHub Actions (e.g., automatically train, evaluate, and deploy new models using newest data)
 - [ ] Add confidence intervals or uncertainty to model predictions - [link](https://github.com/TeaPearce/Deep_Learning_Prediction_Intervals)
 - [ ] Do some data exploration with [Pandas Profiling](https://pypi.org/project/pandas-profiling/)